IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

 1. {{site.data.reuse.openshift_ui_login}}
 2. Expand the **Operators** dropdown and select **OperatorHub** to open the **OperatorHub** dashboard.
-3. In the **All Items** search box enter `IBM Event Endpoint Management` to locate the operator title.
+3. In the **All Items** search box, enter `IBM Event Endpoint Management` to locate the operator title.
 4. Click the **IBM Event Endpoint Management** tile to open the install side panel.
 5. Click the **Install** button to open the **Install Operator** dashboard.
 6. Select the chosen [installation mode](#choose-the-operator-installation-mode) that suits your requirements.
-   If the installation mode is **A specific namespace on the cluster**, select the target namespace you created previously.
+   If the installation mode is **A specific namespace on the cluster**, select the target namespace that you created previously.
 7. Set **Update approval** to **Automatic**.
 8. Click **Install** to begin the installation.